 In the alternative above, however, a subjective evaluation of your limits is decisive.
 You should have medical support such as an inhaler within reach so that your drive doesn’t get you into trouble.
 “Taking allergy medicine like an antihistamine before your workout is advisable to treat constant problems.”
 Antihistamines prevent the allergies from causing difficulty breathing or serious reactions like shortness of breath.
 Alternating your workouts between outdoors and indoors is a smart way to gradually strengthen your immune system and create a smooth transition to resilience.

 Breathing through your nose while exercising outdoors warms you up and reduces the amount of allergens you inhale.

 You should seek medical treatment for ongoing afflictions or tough problems that recur over the years.
 “Many people try to address the problem with allergen immunotherapy, in which regular exposure to allergens teaches your immune system to adapt.
 However, this requires patience; the therapy usually takes one to two years.”

 This treatment is not right for everyone.
 Possible interactions with other substances or medications can lead to adverse reactions.
 It should be noted that medical supervision is critical in this process for recreational athletes as well as competitive athletes with conditions such as reactive airway disease or asthma.

-At the end of the day, the annoying sneezing and the many little obstacles shouldn’t keep you from reaching your goals.
+At the end of the day, the annoying sneezing and the many little obstacles of seasonal allergies shouldn’t keep you from reaching your goals.
 The benefits of combining endurance and strength training are immeasurable and can improve your health long term, so that you don’t have to sacrifice quality of life in old age.
 Perseverance and smart decisions are essential to reach this higher goal.